CMSgov/design-system/rfcs/2022-1-10-design-tokens.md

 > Design tokens are all the values needed to construct and maintain a design system — spacing, color, typography, object styles, animation, etc. — represented as data.
 These can represent anything defined by design: a color as a RGB value, an opacity as a number, an animation ease as Bezier coordinates.
 They’re used in place of hard-coded values in order to ensure flexibility and unity across all product experiences. - [Adobe Spectrum](https://spectrum.adobe.com/page/design-tokens/)

 Design tokens can be codified in many ways using a variety of data storage formats.
-Since the CMSWDS is implemented in Javascript/Typescript, we can utilize the modularity and type safety of Typescript to manage the current set of styles.
+Since the CMSDS is implemented in Javascript/Typescript, we can utilize the modularity and type safety of Typescript to manage the current set of styles.

 A design token solution is needed in which:

 1. The set of design tokens remain finite and equal
-2. The set of design tokens maintain consistency between application (DSM, Sketch, React and other future platforms such as iOS, Android, Web Components)
+2. The set of design tokens maintain consistency between application (DS Docs Site, Sketch, React and other future platforms such as new inherited design systems, or projects utilizing new technologies like Web Components)
 3. The set of design tokens can be transposed, updated and extended easily and quickly across all systems at once
 4. The set of design tokens can be versioned and changes in that system can be tracked and monitored

 By deciding on a [Single Source Of Truth](https://en.wikipedia.org/wiki/Single_source_of_truth) (SSOT) for our design rules, we can organize and transform them for any system which utilizes them.
-The design tokens, stored in our codebase and transpilable to any format can be our source of truth for the CMSWDS.
+The design tokens, stored in our codebase and transpilable to any format can be our source of truth for the CMSDS.

 ## Benefits